College of Education and Social Services

 Alma mater(s)

-• M.A. in English from Middlebury College
+• M.A. in Rhetoric and Composition from Middlebury College

 • M.A. in Educational Studies from The University of Cincinnati